 What is also important to note is the non-violent nature of the March 1 demonstrations.
 Even within the lists the grievances imposed on the Korean people, the declaration advocates an approach that does not “dwell on the sins of the past” but looks forward to empowering the Korean people to become a model nation for the world.
 Forgiveness does not come in the equation of justice.
 It takes spiritual fortitude to connect to the humanity of the perpetrator and let go of injustices in order to invest in the future.
 The moral authority of the religious leaders is obviously critical in ensuring that the demonstrations were rooted in a higher purpose and remained peaceful.

-On March 1, 1919, the inter-religious delegation of 33 brave representatives of gathered in a small restaurant, Taehwagwan, in Seoul and sign the Korean Declaration of Independence.
+On March 1, 1919, the inter-religious delegation of 33 brave representatives of gathered in a small restaurant, Taehwagwan, in Seoul and signed the Korean Declaration of Independence.
 They presented the Declaration to the Japanese government and willingly were arrested.

 At the same time, in Pagoda Park, a reported 100,000 people gathered for a peaceful demonstration of support, including a public reading of the Declaration of Independence.
 The protests spread to over 1,500 locations, ultimately engaging about two million Koreans.

 Although the movement was suppressed by strong military retaliation, leaving a reported 7,500 dead, and another 46,000 arrests, the demonstrations illuminated a vision in the heart of the Korean people to become a people who could serve the world.
-Their example would inspire Indian Nobel-prize winning laurate Rabindranath Tagore to compose a poem commemorating the movement and what it represented.
+Their example would inspire Indian Nobel-prize winning laureate Rabindranath Tagore to compose a poem commemorating the movement and what it represented.

 Although the dream of independence was never fully realized at that time, and the Korean people remain divided, there are lessons that we can learn from the example of the Korean independence movement.
 And in fact, it becomes critical to study this past to inform our reunification efforts today.
-We must ask, how can we replicate those efforts and define common agreements that cut across the lines of identity?
+We must ask, how can we replicate those efforts and define common agreements that cut across lines of identity?
 What is it that we ultimately want to build together?
 And what are the ideals that can bind us together?

 The Korean Independence Movement offers insights into what could become a touchstone for our efforts today.